-Elastic scattering-- occurs when a neutron strikes a nucleus (of approximately the same mass as that of the neutron).
-The neutron transfers some or all of its kinetic energy to the nucleus.
+Elastic scattering-occurs when a neutron strikes a nucleus of approximately the same mass as that of the neutron.
+The neutron transfers all of its kinetic energy to the nucleus knocking it away from the electrons.

----No gamma is given off.
+---No gamma is given off

----Causes ionization and excitation.
+----Causes ionization and excitation

-Inelastic scattering-- occurs when a neutron strikes a nucleus, the neutron interacts with the nucleus, transfers energy to the nucleon inside, and then exits with a small decrease in energy.
+Inelastic scattering Occurs when a neutron strikes a large nucleus, the neutron penetrates the nucleus, transfers energy to the nucleon inside, and then exits with a small decrease in energy.
 The nucleus is left in an excited state emitting gamma radiation (which can cause ionization)